BlaineHeffron/WaveformML/README.md

 Once optimal data loading performance is found, then tune your learning rate.
 You can set --auto_lr_find=true to find an optimal learning rate for your learning scheduler.

+### Hyperparameter optimization

 Once a good learning rate is chosen, set up a hyperparameter optimization config and set -oc <name of config file or path to config file>.

 The search path for the optimize config is the same for model config files.
 Alternatively, you can add an optuna_config section in the config file.

+Results are in studies/<experiment name>.
+Each trial's logs and model checkpoints are saved to the trial_<n> folder.

 ## Creating your own modules